Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background/isabelle.typ

 Isabelle has a few different types of panels which give crucial information to the user.
 The two most relevant to us are the _output_ panel and _state_ panels as seen in @jedit1.
 The point of the output panel is to show messages that correspond to a given command, which can include general information, warnings or errors.
 This also means, that the content of the output panel is directly tied to a specific command in the theory.
 The command is typically determined by the current position of the caret.

 State panels on the other hand display the current internal proof state within a proof.
-While there can only be one output panel, it is possible to have multiple state panels open, which may show states at different positions within the document.
+It is possible to have multiple state panels open, which may show states at different positions within the document.
 Whether moving the caret updates the currently displayed output or state depends on the _Auto update_ setting of the respective panel.

 === Symbols <background:isabelle-symbols>